 - Fight visible signs of aging

-- Fade discoloration
+- Fade the look of discoloration

-- Brighten a dull complexion
+- Brighten a dull-looking complexion

-- Calm inflammation, acne, and redness
+- Calm the appearance of irritation and redness

 You’ll need to drink about two cups of green tea a day in order to notice its beauty benefits.

-For a double dose of all of those incredible properties, try incorporating green tea into your skin care routine too.
+For a double dose of all of those incredible properties, try incorporating green tea into your skincare routine too.